-As an Audiologist, you could also work at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA, or San Diego, CA. You could provide support to pilots and air crews aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.
+As an Audiologist, you could also work at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA, or San Diego, CA. You could provide medical assistance during humanitarian relief operations after natural disasters such as earthquakes and tsunamis, while also supporting flight crews aboard one of our two dedicated hospital ships: the USNS Comfort and USNS Mercy.

 Training & Advancement